eigenhombre/jenome/README.md

     (def genome-file
        (atom "/path/to/hg19.2bit"))
     ; Run the decoder
+    (use 'jenome.core)
     (hg)

-This will (or should) spin through all the available base pairs in all 19 sequences.
+This will (or should) spin through all the available base pairs in all 19 sequences, reading in the raw bits and converting them to sequences of :A :G :C :T.  This takes about 40 minutes on my dual-core Macbook Pro.
 It doesn't do anything else yet.
 I say "should" because, though the blocks decode in a consistent fashion, I haven't been able to cross-check this with results from anywhere else yet.

+### Planned Improvements

+* Manage download and caching of genome files
+* Cross-checks w/ other data sources
+* Make code more lazy/functional and less side-effect-y
+* Add hooks for various analyses
+* Work with a real molecular biologist to come up w/ more cool things to do

 ### License